Where to Camp for Free in the South Island

 3. Robin Hood Bay

 Camp by a stunning Marlborough Sounds beach and surf at the nearby Magnet Bay.
 Robin Hood Bay is not a campsite where you will only want to stay one night.
 In fact, it will be hard to leave!
 Be aware that there are only 10 camping spaces available so get in there early to avoid disappointment.
+See more campsites nearby in the 10 Best Cheap Campsites on the South Island.

 Location: Marlborough.
 8km (5 miles) north of Blenheim along State Highway 1, turn off at Tuamarina onto Hunter Road.
 Then left onto Pembers Road/Rarangi Road, and left again onto Rarangi Beach Road.
 Now, take a sharp left turn onto Port Underwood Road and follow to Robin Hood Bay.